Second presidency of Donald Trump: Freezing most programs for 90 days

 DOGE dismantled most of USAID, which had been a 10,000-person agency originally tasked to carry-out humanitarian projects.
 USAID's critics maintained that many of the projects were in fact not all that humanitarian and/or much of the money was not well spent.

 In January 2025, the administration issued a 90-day stop-work order worldwide, Stop work interrupted about 30 clinical trials, and interrupted projects such as emergency medical care for displaced Palestinians and Yemenis, aid for war refugees on the Sudan-Chad border, and electricity for Ukrainian refugees.
 The HIV Modeling Consortium estimated the death toll from HIV in sub-Saharan Africa at approximately 15,000 adults and 1,600 children in the one month after Trump's January 2025 funding freeze.
 A key controversy is whether or not waivers are being made and money actually starting to flow again for the most essential programs.
 For example, the Associated Press reported on February 19, that waivers for PEPFAR, the program that has saved 26 million lives from AIDS, were not in force, despite a federal judge having lifted the funding freeze.

-U.S. Army and Air Force service members assist USAID with the transportation of nearly 12,000 pounds of medical kits from the Netherlands, through Germany and on to Lebanon in August 2020.
+U.S. Army and Air Force service members assisted USAID with the transportation of nearly 12,000 pounds of medical kits from the Netherlands, through Germany and on to Lebanon in August 2020.

 In early February 2025, it was reported that the USAID director of security and a deputy were put on administrative leave after they "blocked efforts by DOGE members to physically access restricted areas" in order to obtain sensitive information.
 The DOGE members eventually gained access to the information, which reportedly included email as well as classified information for which they did not have security clearance.
 And they obtained the ability to lock USAID staff out.
-Musk had earlier tweeted "USAID is a criminal organization" and that it is "Time for it to die."
+Musk had earlier tweeted "USAID is a criminal organization" and that it is "time for it to die".
 Estimates do vary.
-Oxfam criticized Musk’s policies and actions as the world’s richest individual deciding "to shutter the world’s largest provider of lifesaving humanitarian aid."
+Oxfam criticized Musk's policies and actions as the world's richest individual deciding "to shutter the world's largest provider of lifesaving humanitarian aid".